Multispecies commons and pathways

 In my postdoctoral position at Malmö University, I expand and resituate the themes addressed in my PhD research through the focus on commons and pathways in urban and peri-urban areas of Scania (southern Sweden).
 Through various strands of enquiry, from tracing the environmental and political ecological history of the region's signature tree (the white willow Salix Alba) to collectively mapping Malmö's disappeared blue commons, I explore how to redefine and narrate socio-ecological spatial justice of the past, in the present, and for potential futures in the urban Anthropocene.

-This research forms part of the FORMAS funded research project Revisiting Allmänningar & Stråk.
+The research forms part of the FORMAS funded research project Revisiting Allmänningar & Stråk.
 Spatial Justice in the 21st Century Urban-Rural Land Regime.
 You can read more about it here.

 Wastelands of difference?
 Urban nature and more-than-human difference in Berlin and Gothenburg